 by EmPower Solar

 Following in the footsteps of California, New York City now requires sustainable roofs for new construction.
-As part of The Climate Mobilization Act, builders must incorporate green roofs or solar panel systems starting today, November 15th.
+As part of The Climate Mobilization Act, builders must incorporate green roofs or solar panel systems starting November 15, 2019.
 This shift falls in line with NYC’s Green New Deal goals to have one of the most sustainable skylines in the world.

-When it comes to solar, there are building and fire codes that can restrict systems from covering 100% of roof space.
+When it comes to solar, building and fire codes that can restrict systems from covering 100% of roof space.
 So “all available” roof space may be smaller than expected after code restrictions are met.

 To help builders understand the special requirements needed to site at least 4kW of solar, here are a few examples below.
-It’s important to note that a 4kW is the minimum system size but the average solar system size for a single family home in NYC is closer to 7kW on average.
+It’s important to note that a 4kW is the minimum system size, but the average solar system size for a single family home in NYC is closer to 7kW on average.

 Depending on the panel type and efficiency, a 4kW system could require between 10 and 14 solar panels.

+Using the highest efficiency panels available — a 10-panel solar system using SunPower 400W panels, would require approximately 200 square feet.
+Doing two rows of 5, a system would be 12.03 x 16.65 ft.
 Alternatively, a 327W SunPower solar system would need 13 panels to get to 4kW (4.25kW).
 This would take up 227 sq. square feet. (approx. 15×3 x 17.15 ft.)

-The net cost for a 4kW system in NYC couldrange from $6,000 to $7,000 after solar incentives.
+The net cost for a 4kW system in NYC could range from $6,000 to $7,000 after solar incentives.

-EmPower Solar designers and engineers are standing by to provide support and assistance to any builder / architect / engineer with questions on this matter.
-Please email Tara at firstname.lastname@example.org for additional information.
+EmPower Solar designers and engineers are standing by to provide support and assistance to any builders, architects, or engineers with questions on this matter.
+Learn how to design “solar ready” and more about NYC solar mandates here.